 DS222: Canada — Export credits and loan guarantees for regional aircraft.

 Canada said it is considering its options on how best to proceed with respect to this matter and that substantive bilateral negotiations with Brazil have continued.
 Brazil express hopes of a prompt resolution to this dispute.Back to top

 Request for the establishment of panels

-US made its first request for the establishment of a panel to address “Mexico's failure to implement its GATS commitments for cross-border telecommunications services”.
+The US made its first request for the establishment of a panel to address “Mexico's failure to implement its GATS commitments for cross-border telecommunications services”.
 Mexico rejected the complaint saying that it has tried to address the concerns of the US even in matters not covered by Mexico's commitments under the WTO.

 DS241: Argentina — Definitive anti-dumping duties on poultry from Brazil

-DSB also accepted the proposed nominations for the indicative list of governmental and non-governmental panelists (WT/DSB/W/187)
+The DSB also accepted the proposed nominations for the indicative list of governmental and non-governmental panelists (WT/DSB/W/187)

 The next regular meeting of the DSB is scheduled for 17 April 2002.